kevinferg/msm-md-mc/README.md

 #### Other features
-- Built-in cutoff radius for potentials
+- Built-in shifting cutoff radius support for potentials
-- Periodic boundary conditions (with optionally separate components)
+- Periodic boundary conditions (with distinct xyz-components)
 - Randomize particle velocities to match a target value
-- Set number density of the system
+- Set the number density of the system
+- Particles can have non-uniform mass
 - Basic live system rendering on the terminal during a simulation